socializer/socializer/README.md

 Socializer is a rails engine fully dedicated to adding social network capabilities so you can focus on what really matters.

-It is designed based on the wikipedia definition of [social networks](http://en.wikipedia.org/wiki/Social_network) and the excellent spec from [activitystrea.ms](http://www.activitystrea.ms).
-Yes, it may look like a Google+ clone, but Google did a great job implenting the social network definition.
+It is designed based on the Wikipedia definition of [social networks](http://en.wikipedia.org/wiki/Social_network) and the excellent spec from [activitystrea.ms](http://www.activitystrea.ms).
+Yes, it may look like a Google+ clone, but Google did a great job implementing the social network definition.
 And yes, it does a lot less than Google+, but we don't have 400 developers on the project.

 ## Core concepts